 After the Linux File server agent upgrade, the empty folders created before and after the upgrade will be backed up and restored.

 Phoenix allows administrators to configure File server agents to execute custom pre-backup scripts and post-backup scripts.
-Pre-backup scripts are executed before backup jobs to perform specific pre-backup operation.
-Post-backup scripts are executed after backup jobs to perform specific post-backup operation.
-You can configure backup policy with the settings for pre-backup and post-backup scripts to perform customer-driven processing tasks.
+Pre-backup scripts are executed before backup jobs to perform the specific pre-backup operation.
+Post-backup scripts are executed after backup jobs to perform the specific post-backup operation.
+You can configure a backup policy with the settings for pre-backup and post-backup scripts to perform customer-driven processing tasks.
 For more information, see Pre backup and post backup scripts for File server.

 Backup servers with mixed workload (Backup sets)

 Phoenix extends its backup capabilities for servers that run mixed workloads.
-This feature provides ability to configure multiple dataset backups of File server (Windows) and MS-SQL Database server for a single server.
+This feature provides an ability to configure multiple dataset backups of File server (Windows) and MS-SQL Database server for a single server.
 For more information, see Backup servers with mixed workload (Backup sets).

 By default, the Smart scan option is disabled.
 You can enable this option while creating or editing a backup policy.
 For more information, see:

 - The Skip ACL scan for unmodified files option is not applicable for Linux servers.

 - Smart Scan is not applicable for NTFS

 - If the content specified in the backup policy is changed, all subsequent scans are full scans

 For frequently asked question about Smart scan, see File server FAQs.